yukiko0219/FoodQuery-1/TEAM-README.txt

 PREFERRED RUBRIC:  _____________

-* Choose STANDARD or ALTERNATE for your team's preferred rubric based on the work your team submits and the tentative grading rubrics https://pages.cs.wisc.edu/~deppeler/cs400/assignments/p5/files/grading-rubric-tentative.pdf
+* Choose STANDARD or ALTERNATE for your team's preferred rubric based on the work your team submits and the tentative grading rubric options https://pages.cs.wisc.edu/~deppeler/cs400/assignments/p5/files/grading-rubric-tentative.pdf
 =============================================================================